-The proposed proper is consistent comparitie with the surmorting area, to widen the provided she planned incometon those set, it is included that the facility sevents many central increased activity, in the neighborhood, including traffic, parting, and usage.
-To mitigate potential impacts, it is expected to that the cologie in the responsibility for being a considerate religibor and work to minimize conflicts that could allow under leading to the proposed of the property of the proposed of the property of iose and Light Management - Sheldad lighting and sound bette elizan prevent dicturbances to nearby procedure, elecuring the held cose not neg trace the surrounding.
+The proposed proper is consistent comparitie with the surmorting area, to widen the provided she planned incometon However, it is articipated that the facility sevents many general incoles and activity, in the neighborhood, including traffic, parting, and usage.
+To mitigate potential impacts, it is expected to at the cologies while he responsibility for being a considerate religibor and work to minimize conflicts that could allow under leading to the property of the propert iose and Light Management - Sheldad lighting and sound bette elizan prevent dicturbances to nearby procedure, elecuring the held cose not neg trace the surrounding.